Discrimination In The Workplace

 • doing things that help you relax – going for a surf, a hike, or having a TV watching marathon: whatever works for you, make sure you’re doing it

-• remind yourself you’re protected by Australian law and do not have to put up with workplace discrimination and harassment (either of yourself or another person): your rights are important.
+You do not have to put up with workplace discrimination and harassment (either of yourself or another person): your rights are important.
 You’re not being ‘weak’ or a ‘whinger’ for pursuing your rights – in fact you are being strong and standing up for yourself and others.

 Where can I go for more help?